ItsAlanK/explore-hyrule/README.md

     * On mobile screen sizes the navigation links are hidden to save screen space and can be revealed with a hamburger icon in the top right corner of the page
     * This allows the user to jump to lower sections of the page if the do not wish to scroll through all of the content

+* Hero Image Slideshow
+    * Upon page load to user is greeted with a series of epic title images for the game giving them a clear idea of the game title and aesthetics.
+    * The hero image automatically cycles through images to show some of the different aspects of the game.

+* Introduction Section
+    * This section gives a brief overview of the game and informs the user as to what console it is available on.
+    * This section also features a portrait of the main protagonist of the game, Link.

+* Gameplay Section
+    * This section features a wide parallax scrolling image of the landscape of the game in the background.
+This image breaks the established boundaries of the desktop site in order to convey the sprawling and innovative nature of the game.

 ### Potential Future Features ###